chrisdostert/listener-from-oas3-js/README.md

 The ctx object is the same as the koa ctx object but also includes:

+### ctx.parameters.path
+Object where each property is the name of a path parameter applicable to the operation and it's provided value.

+### ctx.parameters.query
+Object where each property is the name of a query parameter applicable to the operation and it's provided value.

 ## ctx.security
 Object where each property is the name of a security definition applicable to the operation and it's provided value.